-Treberfedd Farm is based at the heart of the beautiful county of Ceredigion, in rural mid west Wales.
-There are plenty of things to do in Ceredigion: the county is a fantastic mix of beautiful coastlines, rolling hills and wild rugged mountains, traditional towns and sleepy villages – all waiting to be explored!
+Treberfedd Farm is located at the heart of the county of Sir Ceredigion, in rural mid west Wales with its fantastic mix of beautiful coastlines, rolling hills, wild rugged mountains, traditional towns and sleepy villages – all waiting to be explored!

-But you don’t need to go far for an adventure as our organic farm can take a day to explore.
-The farm trail takes you through traditional hay meadows and wild Welsh woodlands.
-And, if you’re feeling brave and like to splash around in the mud then you can squelch your way along our unique ‘welly walk’.
+You don’t need to go far for your adventure to begin.
+Our organic farm can take a day to explore.
+The farm trail weaves its way through traditional hay meadows and wild Welsh woodlands, whilst if you’re feeling brave and like to splash around in the mud then you can squelch your way along our unique ‘welly walk’ too.

-See our rare breed cows and sheep grazing in the fields and collect eggs for breakfast from the hen house.
-Red Kites are often seen soaring over the organic meadows and you will never tire of the views over the Aeron Valley and Cambrian Mountains.
+See our rare breed cows and sheep grazing in the fields and collect fresh farm eggs for breakfast from the hen house.
+Spot the Red Kites swooping, soaring and riding the thermals above the organic meadows.
+Stop and take in the breathtaking views out across the Aeron Valley and Cambrian Mountains.
 Simply enjoy the peace quiet or roam further afield and see you what you find.

 Close to the Farm